h0mbre/h0mbre.github.io/_posts/2019-08-03-Security-Certifications-And-Fun.md

 ## Conclusion

 Just wanted to give my take on the training I have done so far and potentially save some from making the same mistakes I felt I made.
 Again, none of this is fact, this is all simply my opinion.
 It's entirely possible I'm 100% wrong about everything I wrote and I did in fact take the best route during my training and I'm simply doing the 'grass is always greener' bit.
-I would just generally tell people going forward that you need to make sure the certification is doing at least one of the two things I said:
+I would just generally tell people going forward that you need to make sure the certification is offering you something that self-study will not or that it is required to get past HR for a position you want.
+As long as it's doing one of those things, it should be fine to take!
+Just don't underestimate your ability to self-learn.